pedrotnascimento/findmycat/README.md

 - internationalization [V]
 - get a lot of cat sounds that may attract the cats [V]
 - set a dark background like a submarine sonar when the app its trying to find the cat [V]
-- set random cute cats background that changes over time [X] => no, seems like distracting
 - create a cat shape button to active the cat sounds  [V]
-   - it can be at least a rounded face with two triangles for the ears
+   - Icon with the shape of the cat
    - when the app is trying to find the cat, the shape goes dark and outlined green, like a sonar sub  [V]